momo121099/Sex-Specific-BP-Pleitropy-CVD/README.md

 *post.ed: End base pair position (hg19) for plotting the regional analysis.

 ## Another tool available is the R Shiny app, which enables interactive viewing of regional plots for sex-stratified BP genetic association results.
-NOTE: Only regions with significant BP-associated variants will be shown.

 Source the shiny app function file to use
 ```
 source('shiny_readfile_select_region.R')